Make meal planning a breeze! Shop our new variety bundles.

 So what benefits can lard bring to your kitchen?

-From a compositional perspective, lard is composed of around 50% monounsaturated fat, a heart-healthy fat that can also be found in olive oil.
+Lard contains about 50% monounsaturated fat, a heart-healthy fat that can also be found in olive oil.
 Unlike olive oil, however, lard also has a high smoking point.
 This means that it can be safely roasted at high temperatures without breaking down or oxidizing.
-This oxidation process, which occurs in olive oil at high temperatures, is dangerous because it causes the release of free radicals into our body, which have been associated with cancer, inflammation, and a variety of other health problems.

 If you're concerned about your saturated fat consumption, there's good news here as well: lard has less saturated fat than butter.